 Emile Fourie became an entrepreneur because he saw a flawed system and wanted to do something about it.
 His company, YWaste, offer a green alternative to landfill which includes a composting service.

-I sat down with Emile to find out what makes him tick and learn more about YWaste.
-I also hoped he could help demystify industrial composting for our audience.
+We sat down with Emile to find out what makes him tick and learn more about YWaste.
+We also knew he could help demystify industrial composting for our audience.
 The word ‘industrial’ in front of the word ‘composting’ seems to throw a lot of people off, but it’s actually very simple.

 From Swimming Teacher to Industrial Composter